mamutehq/mamute/README.md

 docker-compose up -d
 ```

+## To run Mamute

+### Using Spring Boot Maven Plugin

-Then you can start run Mamute with:
+Once you have your database started, you can start Mamute with:

 ```bash
 mvn spring-boot:run